AhmedSoliman/docker-jenkins-activator-java8/jenkins-typesafe-activator/Readme.md

 typesafe activator is installed and available on path (sbt) you can use it instead of sbt if you like, this contains the full activator 1.2.10 bundle

+This also installs "sbt" and it is available in path for users

 ## Running

 ```